NYPL/lsp_workflows/workflows/patron_log_in_and_log_out.md

 ### A3.
 Related Cookies

 * `PAT_LOGGED_IN`: Session cookie on `.nypl.org` containing true/false.
 It will only assigned the moment the user logs in Encore or Research Catalog.
 It will be deleted when the user is logged out from either of the catalog.
-This cookie is for Encore and Research Catalog to know whether the user should be treated is logged in.
+This cookie is for Encore and Research Catalog to know whether the user should be treated as logged in.
 I believe if the cookie exists but `JSESSIONID` is expired, the user will be asked to log in again.
-* `JSESSIONID`: Session cookie on `browse.nypl.org` so it will only be accessed when on Encore.
-I believe this cookie is how Encore depends on to log the user out after the log in time is expired.
-* `nyplIdentitityPatron`: This is the session cookie assigned by NYPL's OAuth log in service.
+* `nyplIdentityPatron`: This is the session cookie assigned by NYPL's OAuth log in service.
 It provides NYPL's Header to know if the user has been logged in, and based on that Header will display correct UI.
 For now, we have some issue to keep `nyplIdentitityPatron` synced with `PAT_LOGGED_IN` because when the session expired on Encore or Research Catalog, it won't necessary delete `nyplIdentitityPatron` at the same time.
 * `VALID_DOMAIN_LAST_VISITED`: This cookie is set by 1) catalog pages and 2) any page used as `redirect_uri` in a login flow.
 It's a UNIX timestamp in milliseconds that stores the last time the user visited (or is assumed to have visited) a catalog page.